sul-dlss-labs/wolfcon-2025-ai-workshop/docs/cot.md

 the LLM to provide the reasoning or steps the model went through to construct the output.
 This can be helpful if you're confused how or why a model returns the output to your prompt.

-**Example** Create a circulation report template that includes all books that have been checked out in the past month.
+**Example** Create a FOLIO circulation report template that includes all books that have been checked out in the past month.
+Use the circulation API found at https://github.com/folio-org/mod-circulation/blob/master/ramls/circulation.raml.

 Please show your thinking step-by-step as you construct the report.